yyong-brs/learn-kubernetes/chapter9.md

 ```

 ![图9.7](.\images\Figure9.7.png)

-​													**Figure 9.7 Configuration updates might change app behavior but without recording a rollout.**
+<center>图 9.7 Configuration updates might change app behavior but without recording a rollout.</center>

 Figure 9.8 shows my output, where the config update is accompanied by a Deployment update, which preserves the rollout history and enables the rollback.

 ![图9.8](.\images\Figure9.8.png)

-​							**Figure 9.8 An immutable config preserves rollout history, but it means a rollout for every  configuration change.**
+<center>图 9.8 An immutable config preserves rollout history, but it means a rollout for every  configuration change.</center>

 Kubernetes doesn’t really care which approach you take, and your choice will partly depend on who owns the configuration in your organization.
 If the project team also owns deployment and configuration, then you might prefer mutable config objects to simplify the release process and the number of objects to manage.
 If a separate team owns the configuration, then the immutable approach will be better because they can deploy new config objects ahead of the release.
 The scale of your apps will affect the decision, too: at a high scale, you may prefer to reduce the number of app deployments and rely on mutable configuration.